oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ```

 ## 3.2 Options
+As shown in [Section 3.1](#31-type-definitions), the type definition structure is rigidly regular.
+This section defines a set of options that provide semantic richness within that structure.

 ### 3.2.1 Type Options

+###### Table 3-2.
+Type Options

 | ID | Label | Type | Applies To | Definition |
 | --- | --- | --- | --- | --- |